 Weight & Nutrition

 The amount of food you'll feed your Doberman varies depending on their weight.
-An adult Doberman typically weighs somewhere between 70 to 100 pounds when full grown.
+An adult Doberman typically weighs somewhere between 70 to 100 pounds when fully grown.
 This will vary slightly depending on their height and muscle mass.

 Dogs of this size will require somewhere between 1800 to 2200 calories to maintain their healthy weight.
 If you feed your pup a quality kibble, which is typically the veterinarian recommended diet, you'll likely be feeding him 3 to 4 ½ cups of kibble per day to reach his calorie needs.